moorem/ruby-api-esignatur/README.md

 time of a major release, support for that Ruby version may be dropped.

 ## <a name="todos">Todos</a>
+* Need to add other API methods.
-* Need to fully implement testing
+* Need to fully test all the methods.
-* Need to add a history log for additional contributers
+* Need to add a history log for additional contributers.

 ##Credits